-It wasn’t too long ago when the World Wide Web became popular and everyone was scrambling to establish a presence online.
+It wasn’t too long ago when the World Wide Web became popular and everyone was scrambling to establish a presence online and looking for where to buy guest post and marketing services to make themselves come on the very top of search engines.
 Large companies that were doing quite well with their bricks-and-mortar stores decided to “have a go at this internet thing” and created some of the worst websites ever seen — at least by today’s standards.

 The trouble was, too many companies jumped on board the Internet bandwagon without a plan, or even a clue.
 Businesses “tacked on” a website to their marketing strategy and expected results.

 We’ve been seeing something similar over the last few years with SEO — companies decide to “tack on” Search Engine Optimization to their established websites, expecting miraculous results.
 Well, it just doesn’t work that way, at least not ideally.

 Sure, you can do a lot to make a web page rank higher with the search engines without making any changes to it.
 And you can do even better by tweaking the content a bit and making the usual adjustments of the page title, meta tags and so on.
 Sometimes that’s all a client is willing to do, often because they want to avoid internal battles over marketing strategies and website content.